 How to Install tuptime in Linux

-If you followed above these steps correctly, then it must be installed on your system at this point.
+If you followed the above steps correctly, then it must be installed on your system at this point.

-Next we shall look at how to use this tool for certain system administration activities by running it with different options as a privileged user as shown.
+Next, we shall look at how to use the tuptime tool for certain system administration activities by running it with different options as a privileged user as shown.

 1. When you run tuptime without any options, you get a display screen similar to the one below.

 2. You can display output with date and time as follows.

 3. To print system life as a list, you can run this command below: